CharliePalm/Francis/README.md

 8. Return the completed formula

 ## Usage
+### NPM

+Generate a new typescript project:

+    cd path/to/project
+    npm init
+    npm i notion-formula-generator

+Then create a MyFirstFormula.ts file that looks something like this:

+    import { NotionFormulaGenerator, Model } from 'notion-formula-generator' class MyFirstFormula extends NotionFormulaGenerator {
+        // define DB properties here:
+        public myProperty = new Model.Checkbox('myProperty name');

+        // fill in your formula function here: formula() {
+            if (this.myProperty.value) {
+                return 1;
+            }
+            return 0;
+        }

+        // any frequently re-used logic can be compartmentalized into functions nameOfFunction() {
+            return 0;
+        }

+        /**
+        * If you want to use helper functions, define them here like this
+        * @returns
+        */
+        public buildFunctionMap(): Map<string, string> {
+            return new Map([
+                ['nameOfFunction', this.nameOfFunction.toString()],
+            ]);
+        }
+    }

+    const formula = new MyFirstFormula();
+    console.log('result: ');
+    console.log(formula.compile());
+and add your formula and parameters

+### Cloning the repo (Recommended):
+Because the process for generating formulas is somewhat confusing, it's helpful to have the whole repo at your disposale to view the examples.
-This usage guide assumes basic programming proficiency.
+This guide assumes basic programming proficiency.
 You don't really need to be a typescript expert but you should be familiar with the concepts of basic logic and polymorphism

     git clone https://github.com/CharliePalm/Francis
     cd Francis
     npm i
 Open the provided myFirstFormula file, and run

     ts-node myFirstFormula.ts
 you should see the result: